alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 notifications_client = NotificationsAPIClient(api_key)
 ```

 To get an API key, [sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/) and go to the _API integration_ page.
-More information is in the [API keys](/#api-keys) section.
+You can find more information in the [API keys](/#api-keys) section.

 # Send a message